x70b1/motd-on-acid/README.md

 [![license](https://img.shields.io/github/license/x70b1/motd-on-acid.svg)](https://github.com/x70b1/motd-on-acid/blob/master/LICENSE)

 This MOTD has so many colors!
 This thing is from hell.
-It is both a curse and a blessing.

 It's colourful.
 It shows a lot.
 It's fun.
 But I guess we have reached the limit.